sqlsylvia/GDI-SQL/Class2-HomeWork.md

 # Optional Homework Assignments

+To complete the following assignment, use JOINS to various tables in the W3Schools database at https://www.w3schools.com/sql/trysql.asp?filename=trysql_editor.

 # 1. How many products are there by category?
 List out CategoryName, and number of products?

 <!--